Difference Between Personal Property and Real Property

 Main Differences Between Personal Property and Real Property

-2. Personal properties are not always very durable and in most cases, the value depreciates with time.
+2. Personal properties are not always very durable; in most cases, the value depreciates with time.
 For example, a car or furniture.
 On the other hand, real properties mainly refer to the land they are long-lasting and very durable.

-3. Legal procedure for buying or selling personal property is comparatively much easier as compared to real property which takes a lot of time and multiple steps.
+3. A legal procedure for buying or selling personal property is comparatively much easier as compared to real property, which takes a lot of time and multiple steps.

-4. Personal properties are usually less complex and they are generally not taxed like fixed property.
-But, real properties are a bit complex to understand as after buying one has to pay tax and take care of other proceedings.
+4. Personal properties are less complex and not taxed like fixed property.
+But, real properties are a bit complex to understand as one has to pay tax and take care of other proceedings after buying.

 References